0chain/0chain/awsnet/README.md

 $ make agent-role-assemble-zchain
 ```

-## STEP FIVE: Start Block explorer for the respective cluster and issue few transactions.
+## STEP FIVE: Start Block explorer for the respective cluster and issue few transactions

 Download and run the block-explore with the settings file for that cluster.